About the course

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-You should have or be expected to achieve an Undergraduate Honours degree (or recognised equivalent) .The degree classification should normally be at 2:1 or above, however strong applicants, with experience, with a 2:2 will be considered.
+An Undergraduate Honours degree (or recognised equivalent) , normally at 2:2 or above, however only strong applicants, with at least 18 months full time work experience, with a 2:2 or above will be considered.

 • GCSE English Language, Mathematics (and Science if Primary) at grade C/4 or above (or equivalent qualification)